-Items that you don't want to move, but are still in good condition or haven't been used, find out if a local charity will accept them.
-Women shelters, for instance, may take unused creams, shampoo and other toiletries.
+For items that you don't want to move but are still in good condition or haven't been used, find out if a local charity will accept them.
+Women shelters, for instance, may take unused creams, shampoo, and other toiletries.
 Make sure you ask about their stipulations before you donate.

 Use small boxes to pack bathroom items.
 Toiletry items should be packed separate from medicines and stored in zippered plastic bags that won't leak.
-Glass jars or bottles should be well cushioned and packed using linens or clothing or other packing materials.
+Glass jars or bottles should be well cushioned and packed using linens, clothing or other packing materials.
 Use towels and mats to line the inside of the box.
-To ensure the small boxes aren't lost in the move, place the small boxes into one medium or large size box and mark each box appropriately.
-Just make sure the final box does not weigh more than 30lbs.
+To ensure the small boxes aren't lost in the move, place the small boxes into one medium or large box and mark each box appropriately.
+Just make sure the final box does not weigh more than 30 pounds.

 Like most rooms in your house, you'll need enough packing supplies.
 Unlike other areas of the house, in addition to moving boxes, packing tape and materials to ensure that glassware doesn't break, you'll also need plastic bags to wrap and protect opened bottles of toiletries from spilling and ruining your other things.